deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 to describe a traceless symmetric second-rank irreducible electric quadrupole tensor, using the attributes `Cq` and `eta`, respectively.
 The parameter `Cq` is the quadrupole coupling constant, and `eta` is the asymmetry parameters of the quadrupole tensor, respectively.
-Once again, the default unit for the attributes from the SymmetricTensor object can be found in the ``property_units`` attribute of the respective class, such as,
+The default unit of the attributes from the SymmetricTensor class may be found in the ``property_units`` attribute, such as

 .. doctest::